pinga-lab/paper-moho-inversion-tesseroids/README.md

 Download the [Anaconda Python distribution](http://continuum.io/downloads#all).

-You'll need to create an separate environment and install the dependencies that we need.
-The commands to do this are programmed in the `Makefile`.
-Run:

-    make setup

-This will create a `conda` environment called `mohoinv` and install all dependencies on it.
+The `conda` environment is specified in `environment.yml`.
+Use `conda env create` to create the environment and install all package dependencies.

+To run the code and generate the results you must first activate the environment using `source activate moho`.